leonardolessa/lessa/cv.md

 **Mobile Phone**:  555399450380
 **Linkedin**: https://br.linkedin.com/in/leonardolessa

+I'm a curious and a fast learner programmer.
+I really like to write javascript, but I'm not stuck with it, despite working mainly with Front-end I really like to study and research about other tecnologies and areas that are not part of my daily basis.
+As a coworker, I really like to share and discuss about the architecture and the code written in the projects.
+My biggest motivation is to see the results of things that we put effort on, get to know that it's being useful to someone.

 ## Goal
 Acquire experience working with complex web apps architectures, either on client-side and server-side, maintaining a clean and legible code and a high quality assurance to the customer's full satisfaction.
-I seek an environment where I can be able to risk and consequently learn, where I can exchange ideas and be challenged by the projects, not only for my personal satisfaction, but to provide to the company and to the client the best product.
+I seek an environment where I can be able to risk and consequently learn, where I can exchange ideas and be challenged by the projects, not only for my personal satisfaction, but to provide to the company and the client the best product.

 ##Skills